Yunyao-Sun/IFTE0001-Group-G-CW/README(1).md

 # 📈 AI-Driven Financial Strategy & Stock Analysis Crew

-This project is an advanced multi-agent financial analysis system built on the **CrewAI** framework.
+This project (Agent 1) is an advanced multi-agent financial analysis system built on the **CrewAI** framework.
 It automates the process of gathering market data, performing technical backtesting, and synthesizing professional investment reports.
 Unlike standard AI summaries, this system integrates a custom **Quantitative Backtesting Engine** to provide data-validated insights.
+Agent 1 is the chosen best agent that is presented in the main branch.
+Other agents are involved in other branches.

 ---